Xiao97Wang/quantum_state_preparation/README.md

-This is a stablized version of the QPrep method given in https://github.com/Terra-Quantum-AG/quantum_state_preparation The original way to install this QPrep is broken due to the upgrade of python Here we provide a stable way to install this QPrep in linux
+This is a stablized version of the QPrep method given in https://github.com/Terra-Quantum-AG/quantum_state_preparation.
+The original way to install this QPrep is broken due to the upgrade of python.
+Here we provide a stable way to install this QPrep in linux.